Breast reduction (mammoplasty) after care

-- Once the bandages are removed, you will need to wear a sports headband for 3 to 6 weeks when sleeping.
+- You will need to wear a sports bra day and night for 4 to 6 weeks.

-- The scars will take approximately 12 months to fully fade.
+- The scars will take 12 to 18 months to fully fade.
 Some can become lumpy and remain raised for this time.
 Their final appearance varies from person to person.

 For further information visit: